top of page

 2. Make it standards based.

-After a week of informal brainstorming and independent reading outside of class, I handed students a list of the common core standards for reading literature.
+After a week of informal brainstorming and independent reading outside of class, I handed students a list of the standards for reading literature.

 I explained that after a week of brainstorming ideas, it was time to zero in on the skills and standards our projects would focus on.
 It’s great if kids can bake a good cake, but for the purposes of this project, that cake needs to reflect understanding and learning, so how would that happen?
 The standards helped give our projects focus.